Know Your Rights

 Who is protected from censorship?

-All school-sponsored publications are free from censorship at Hawaii’s public schools, public colleges and public universities.
+All school-sponsored publications are protected at Oregon’s public schools, public colleges and public universities.
 This includes newspapers, yearbooks, literary magazines, podcasts, broadcast, and more.

 What work can be censored?

 Your work can only be restricted if it:

 - violates federal or state statutes, rules or regulations or state common law; or

 - So incites students as to create the clear and present danger of the commission of an unlawful act, the violation of school policies, or the material and substantial disruption of the orderly operation of the school.

 Try to get any communication from your school in writing, or write down your own memory of events as they happen.
 Contact the Student Press Law Center immediately.